webdevholland/100-days-of-code/log.md

 * Registered for a Data Navigation course at my organization... scheduled for July 2020 (earlier dates were already filled up!)

 **Thoughts & Tactics:**
-*
+* Need to go back to earlier section of JS course & build simple to-do app.
-* Need to figure out how to motivate myself to .
+* Need to figure out how to motivate myself to make better use of time on nights & weekends.
-* (see Links for the day).
+* Has helped in past to have some sort of soothing music with nice scenery on TV while I'm trying to learn at home.
 * set aside savings in case i decide to take longer nucamp course "front-end web + mobile development".
-* .
-* goal-setting w/ CK coding group "Women that code".
-* try to make greater use of lunch hours at work as well as time after dinner to create more code pens to go along w/ js course.

 **Links:**